-- 1. Use the onmode -BC command to enable the large chunk mode if this mode is not enabled.
-By default, when Dynamic Server is first initialized or restarted, Dynamic Server starts with the large chunk mode enabled.
-For information on the onmode utility, see the IBM Informix Dynamic Server Administrator's Reference. - 2.
+- 1. If you have upgraded from a version before version 10.00, run the onmode -BC 2 command to enable the large chunk mode.
+By default, when IBM Informix is first initialized or restarted, Informix starts with the large chunk mode enabled.
+For information about the onmode utility, see the IBM Informix Administrator's Reference. - 2.
 Create a buffer pool that corresponds to the page size of the dbspace.
 You can use the onparams utility or the BUFFERPOOL configuration parameter.
-You should do this before you create the dbspace.

-If you create a dbspace with a page size that does not have a corresponding buffer pool, Dynamic Server automatically creates a buffer pool using the default parameters defined in the ONCONFIG configuration file.

-You cannot have multiple buffer pools with the same page size.
+You must do this before you create the dbspace. - If you create a dbspace with a page size that does not have a corresponding buffer pool, Informix automatically creates a buffer pool using the default parameters defined in the onconfig configuration file. - You cannot have multiple buffer pools with the same page size. - 3.
+Define the page size of the dbspace when you create the dbspace.

-For more information, see "Creating a Dbspace with a Non-Default Page Size" on page 10-10.

-3. Define the page size of the dbspace when you create the dbspace.
 You can use the onspaces utility or ON-Monitor.
-For more information, see "Defining the Page Size" on page 10-15.
+For more information, see "Define the page size" on page 9-15.

-For example, if you create a dbspace with a page size of 6 kilobytes, you must create a buffer pool with a size of 6 kilobytes.
-If you do not specify a page size for the new buffer pool, Dynamic Server uses the operating system default page size (4 kilobytes on Windows and 2 kilobytes on most UNIX platforms) as the default page size for the buffer pool.
+For example, if you create a dbspace with a page size of 6 KB, you must create a buffer pool with a size of 6 KB.
+If you do not specify a page size for the new buffer pool, Informix uses the operating system default page size (4 KB on Windows and 2 KB on most UNIX platforms) as the default page size for the buffer pool.

-Note: If you use non-default page sizes, you might need to increase the size of your physical log.
-If you perform many updates to non-default pages you might need a 150 to 200 percent increase of the physical log size.
-Some experimentation might be needed to tune the physical log.
+Tip: If you use non-default page sizes, you might be required to increase the size of your physical log.
+If you perform many updates to non-default pages you might require a 150 to 200 percent increase of the physical log size.
+Some experimentation might be required to tune the physical log.
 You can adjust the size of the physical log as necessary according to how frequently the filling of the physical log triggers checkpoints.